What is the Best DAW Music Production Software?

 DAW programs are equipped with virtual instruments and sound effects.
 You can also use additional tools produced by other developers.
 These are called plug‑ins.
 All proper DAW programs support VST/AU plug‑ins.
 Most of them work on both PC and Mac.

-Additionally, they can be controlled by external MIDI controllers, and even by expression pedals or footswitches, which can be connected to your computer using this one adapter.
+Additionally, they can be controlled by external MIDI controllers, and even by ordinary expression pedals or footswitches, which can be connected to your computer using this one adapter.

 Since DAWs are so similar to each other, how do we choose the best one?
 Well, each one specializes in a different area.
 DAWs for producers will have more features related to music production.
 Programs for studios offer greater convenience for recording and editing sound.
 Programs also differ in details such as UX, interface readability, and advanced functionalities.